MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-overview.md

 # What are custom security attributes in Microsoft Entra ID?

 Custom security attributes in Microsoft Entra ID are business-specific attributes (key-value pairs) that you can define and assign to Microsoft Entra objects.
 These attributes can be used to store information, categorize objects, or enforce fine-grained access control over specific Azure resources.
-Custom security attributes can be used with [Azure attribute-based access control (ABAC) (Azure ABAC)](/azure/role-based-access-control/conditions-overview).
+Custom security attributes can be used with [Azure attribute-based access control (ABAC)](/azure/role-based-access-control/conditions-overview).

 ## Why use custom security attributes?